-The LGI Development Project aims to release the potential of this estate – around five hectares in total – to support the growth of the Leeds Innovation District.
-It offers a number of exceptional opportunities for mixed use development, creating spaces for education, innovation, commercial uses including retail and office space and accommodation.
-It is also a chance to sympathetically redevelop some of the wonderful heritage buildings on the site and bring them back to life.
+The Future LGI Development Project aims to release the potential of this estate – around five hectares in total – to create a new Innovation Village in Leeds.
+This redevelopment opportunity offers exceptional opportunities for mixed use development as well as a chance to sympathetically redevelop some of the wonderful heritage buildings on the site and bring them back to life.

 The Innovation Village is a key site in Leeds City Council’s ‘Innovation Arc’ which is a collection of four neighbourhoods across the city that will benefit from improved transport links, new green space, to improve collaboration and innovation across the city.
 This is an exciting, strategic partnership between Leeds Teaching Hospitals NHS Trust, Leeds Beckett University, the University of Leeds, Leeds City Council and the private sector to drive regeneration, innovation and economic growth for Leeds and the wider region.